Blacktown Native Institution Site: History

+Parramatta Native Institution

-It was in the context of this conflict that in April 1814 William Shelley, a trader and former London Missionary Society missionary, wrote to Governor Macquarie with a proposal for educating Aboriginal people.
-Shelley stressed the need for education in useful skills, as a group not as individuals, for their eventual marriage, and for constant religious supervision.
+It was in the context of this conflict that in April 1814 William Shelley, a trader and former missionary of the London Missionary Society, wrote to Governor Macquarie with a proposal for educating Aboriginal children.
+Shelley stressed the need for education in useful skills, as a group rather than as individuals, for their eventual marriage, and for constant religious supervision.
 Macquarie eagerly seized upon the proposal and commenced establishment of a "Black Native Institution of NSW" at Parramatta.
-In December 1814 Macquarie held a public conference of local Aboriginal people to inform them of the school and its purpose, and the first Aboriginal children were given into the school's care.
-Parents were told that they were not to remove their children from the institution but that they could assemble every year on 28 December and be allowed to see their children.
+In December 1814 Macquarie held a public conference of local Aboriginal people to inform them of the institution and its purpose, and the first Aboriginal children were given into the school's care.
+Parents were told that they were not to remove their children from the Institution but that they could assemble every year on 28 December and be allowed to see their children.
 At this conference Macquarie also announced his intention to make grants of land to Aboriginal farmers.

 Macquarie obtained a house in Parramatta, established Shelley as a manager, and on 10 December 1814 gazetted the rules and regulations for the Native Institution.
 The Parramatta Institution opened on 18 January 1815 taking four pupils initially, but that figure grew after another four children were captured during a punitive expedition between May and June 1816.
 The addition of several other children, as well as two recorded absconders, brought the total number of children to 13 by 9 September 1816.
+William and Elizabeth Shelley provided the instruction.

-More children came to be educated at the Parramatta Institution over the coming years, with the school's enrolment reaching more than 20 students at some times.
+More children came to be educated at the Parramatta Institution over the coming years, with the institution's enrolment reaching more than 20 students at some times.
 During these years the institution continued to hold an annual public conference at which the local Aboriginal people could gather and reunite with their children in the institution.
-During this time Macquarie also made the first land grant to Aboriginal people, granting 30 acres to Colebee and Nurragingy on Richmond Road in 1816.
+Macquarie concurrently made the first land grant to Aboriginal people, granting 30 acres to Colebee and Nurragingy on Richmond Road in 1816.
 The settlement on and around the land grant flourished and by the 1820s it had become known as the "Black Town".

+Maria Cook, who later became an early Dharug and Aboriginal landowner, was one pupil.
+The achievement of an Aboriginal girl, aged 14, believed to be Cook, winning first prize in a New South Wales examination ahead of approximately 120 other students was reported in the Sydney Gazette on 17 April 1819.
+Her teachers reported her to be well ahead of the other students, with an early grasp on the English language and above-average educational performance.

+In his 1819 book on Australia, William Charles Wentworth wrote that "by the last accounts from the colony, it contained eighteen native children, who had been voluntarily placed there by their parents, and were making equal progress in their studies with European children of the same age."